icycoldveins/RunStravaSync/README.md

-# SprintSync README
+# TrackAndFieldHub

 ## Overview

-SprintSync is an innovative fitness tracking and analysis platform, meticulously tailored for track and field athletes.
-By leveraging the power of Strava integration, SprintSync offers specialized tools and insights to help athletes enhance their performance, strategize their training, and achieve their athletic goals.
+TrackAndFieldHub is an innovative fitness tracking and analysis platform, meticulously tailored for track and field athletes.
+By leveraging the power of Strava integration, TrackAndFieldHub offers specialized tools and insights to help athletes enhance their performance, strategize their training, and achieve their athletic goals.

 ## Features